CUCC Expedition Handbook

 - A candle: when lit inside a bivvy bag, this will keep you very warm; see

-- Enough carbide for your trip – and a little spare in case your trip is
+- Enough battery for your lights for your trip – and a spare battery.

 When walking in the mountains you should carry the same stuff, and also a